uploadcare/file-uploader/upload-blocks/themes/uc-basic/README.md

 * Common styles
 * Component styles

-We're using HSL because it allows to easily make derivative colors.
+We use HSL color model because it allows to easily make derivative colors.
 That's what prefixes `--h-`, `--s-` and `--l-` are stand for.

 ## Quick customization
 To quickly make upload-blocks match your design, you need to touch only a few values.
 Here is an example: